zazu-22/claude-code-proxy/README.md

    ANTHROPIC_BASE_URL=http://localhost:8082 claude
    ```

-3. **That's it!** Your Claude Code client will now use OpenAI models through the proxy. 🎯
+3. **That's it!** Your Claude Code client will now use the configured backend models (defaulting to Gemini) through the proxy. 🎯

 ## Model Mapping 🗺️